-The operator of any motor vehicle involved in an accident resulting in injury to or death of any person shall immediately stop such vehicle at the scene of such accident or as close thereto as possible but shall then immediately return to, and in every event, shall remain at the scene of the accident until he of she has fulfilled the requirements of section 502.
+The operator of any motor vehicle involved in an accident resulting in injury to or death of any person shall immediately stop such vehicle at the scene of such accident or as close thereto as possible but shall then immediately return to, and in every event, shall remain at the scene of the accident until he or she has fulfilled the requirements of Section 502.

-PENALTY: Any person failing to stop or to comply with the requirements of this section is guilty of violation of this section and shall be fined a sum not to exceed \$2500.00 or to imprisonment not to exceed 250 days or to both fine and imprisonment.
-The Judge of the Tribal Court shall revoke the driving privileges of any person violating this section for a period of one year.
+PENALTY: Any person failing to stop or to comply with the requirements of this Section is guilty of violation of this Section and shall be fined a sum not to exceed \$2,500.00 or to imprisonment not to exceed two hundred fifty (250) days or to both fine and imprisonment.
+The Judge of the Tribal Court shall revoke the driving privileges of any person violating this Section for a period of one (1) year.